localaization/pentagrom/README.md

 __Pentagrom__ and __Sistema Solfeo XXI__ was invented by Jaime Iglesias ([Linkedin](https://es.linkedin.com/in/jaimeiglesias/ "Linkedin Jaime Iglesias Álvaro-Gracia") and [Patent](https://patents.google.com/patent/ES2324268B2/en?assignee=jaime+iglesias&oq=jaime+iglesias)), the musician leading this project.
 Pentagrom allows visualizing all musical notes in an isomorphic, unequivocally, orderly and simple way, which exactly match the way notes are represented in a stave.

 Many papers and documents refer to music transcription, translation and visualization as a hard problem to solve, ML algorithms are sometimes piano roll or midi based, and music has a steep learning rate.
-We think some of these issues could be solved using this system which gathers and represents information from a stave in a simple way.
+We think some of these issues could be solved using this system.

 The PENTAGROM project was created using the new SISTEMA SOLFEO XXI musical theory and notation system based on an array of
 ```[(7 rows x constant) x 3 columns] + key signature```